Accounts payable automation best practices

 Assess your current AP landscape

-Measure key performance indicators before automation to quantify future improvements:
+Measure key performance indicators before automation to quantify improvement in the future:

 • Average cost per invoice